d2l-ai/d2l-en/chapter_attention-mechanisms/transformer.md

 1. Try a larger size of epochs and compare the loss between seq2seq model and Transformer model.
 1. Can you think of any other benefit of positional encoding?
 1. Compare layer normalization and batch normalization, when shall we apply which?
+1. How to improve computational and memory efficiency of Transformers?
+Hint: you may refer to the excellent survey paper by Tay et al. :cite:`Tay.Dehghani.Bahri.ea.2020`.

 :begin_tab:`mxnet`
 [Discussions](https://discuss.d2l.ai/t/348)